We have partnered with Shoutbomb to provide text message alerts. By using the library’s text messaging service, you can:

 - Continue to receive the email or telephone notifications you have been receiving from the library.
 Text message alerts are a separate service from standard notices.
 If you do not want to receive standard notices by email or telephone, please talk to a staff person and they will update your account.

-Please be aware that you are required to submit your library card number to Shoutbomb one time via text message to activate the service.
-Shoutbomb is required by contract to keep this information and the information in your text message alerts private.
+You will be required to submit your library card number to Shoutbomb one time via text message to activate the service.
+Shoutbomb is required to keep this information and the information in your text message alerts private.
 Shoutbomb cannot use your information for any purpose other than to send you text message alerts.
 However, your text message alerts will also be traveling via commercial SMS services (i.e. your cell phone provider).
 The library cannot guarantee the privacy of these messages because they are not under our control.

 What you need